-Not so long ago, availing a metro or even a local train seemed to be troublesome for many daily commuters due to unavailability of a safe and reliable last mile connectivity.
-Although mechanical and electric rickshaws or local transport companies run their fleet, getting a swift, reliable, time-oriented and non polluting means of transportation, dropping us home, is often an impediment for us to use public transport.
+Not so long ago, availing a metro or even a local train seemed to be troublesome for many daily commuters due to the unavailability of a safe and reliable last-mile connectivity.
+Although mechanical and electric rickshaws or local transport companies run their fleet, getting a swift, reliable, time-oriented and non-polluting means of transportation, dropping us home, is often an impediment for us to use public transport.
 To add to the injury, highly congested urban roadways and the summer heat and pollution act as a major barrier for the rising urban middle class take the Delhi metro ride.
-It is not a hidden fact that the uber cool metro services of Delhi is operating at losses.
+It is not a hidden fact that the uber-cool metro services of Delhi is operating at losses.

-Uber and Ola might have captured the market of ride sharing services, but to get a timely availability in a rush hour, or the ease of access in crowded stations, has its toll on the tired daily passengers.
-SmartE, India’s largest E-Rickshaw ride sharing company has an unique value proposition for metro ride hailers.
-With a current fleet of round about 900, this startup has been working on getting the fragmented e-rickshaw industry into a more legalized, structured and commuter friendly sector.
+Uber and Ola might have captured the market of ride-sharing services, but to get a timely availability in a rush hour, or the ease of access in crowded stations, has its toll on the tired daily passengers.
+SmartE, India’s largest E-Rickshaw ride-sharing company has a unique value proposition for metro ride hailers.
+With a current fleet of roundabout 900, this startup has been working on getting the fragmented e-rickshaw industry into a more legalized, structured and commuter-friendly sector.
 Using technology and support through network and analytics, it is trying to create an ecosystem of fair pricing, reasonable rates for transportation and convenience for the customers by being available as per metro timings.